Welcome to the MIT HR Center for WorkLife and WellBeing! We're here to help.

 - Achieving recognition as a national model by professional organizations and conferences.

 - Analyzing and disseminating key research knowledge on the care of teens and young adults.

 MIT MyLife Services

-If there’s something on your mind, call MyLife Services—a free, confidential MIT benefit for faculty, staff, postdocs and their families.
+If there’s something on your mind, call MyLife Services—a free, confidential MIT benefit for staff, faculty, postdocs and their household members.
 One call puts you in touch with a network of experts who can provide emotional and behavioral counseling, work-life consultations, and personalized referrals.

 Additional resources and information

 - Relocating with a family to MIT?
-The MIT Work-Life Center is pleased to provide a Guide to Child Care and School Enrollment (PDF) for families who are planning to relocate to the Greater Cambridge and Boston areas.
-Please review this guide and contact The MIT Work-Life Center for further assistance if needed.
+The Center is pleased to provide a Guide to Child Care and School Enrollment (PDF) for families who are planning to relocate to the Greater Cambridge and Boston areas.
+Please review this guide and contact the Center for further assistance if needed.

 - Need tips for managing workday stress?
 We've been asking MIT employees what they do when they feel stressed at work.
 Here are some of their ideas.